Do you take international students?

 When do the CRES days take place?

 We aim to have our day events around April and November with the Residential taking place in early September.
+We hold a Zoom conference in January or February each year.

 Where are the CRES days held?